Skip to content

 Be careful with documents: do not hand them over to anyone except for simple photocopying (where you can see it taking place).
 If you can, it helps to have photocopies of the documents that you can offer the landlord or agent once they have seen the originals.

 Because it is difficult for some new tenants to find the money to pay rent in advance or a deposit, there are some schemes to help you with this.
 Most do not offer the tenant money, instead they persuade the landlord to accept a guarantee or bond instead of the rent in advance or deposit.
-Your local council may run a scheme: you can also find some schemes on the Crisis website.
+In Scotland, your local council may run a scheme: you can also find other charitable/non-profit schemes operating in Scotland and Northern Ireland on the Crisis PRS database.

 Be careful with money: